 For providing interactive functionality such as guest books, discussion forums, and voting polls CGI (Common Gateway Interface) was used which was a popular way to do this at the time.
 All of the CGI scripts were implemented with the Perl programming language.
 The CGI scripts were written by others though I typically made some minor changes and improvements.

 The Inner Mind website is static which in my case means all pages on the website are complete and changes are only seen when I upload a changed page to the website.
 All editing of the pages is done on my computer.
-After all the edits are made the templating is run to generate the complete page to be uploaded to the website.
+After all the edits of source pages are made a program is run which uses the templates to generate the final page to be uploaded to the website.

 The Picturesque Photo Views photography blog was started in 2014.
 For various reasons it was put on a different web host and given its own domain name.
 It uses the WordPress CMS (Content Management System) which runs on the PHP programming language and uses MySQL for the database where the site content and settings are stored.
 The website is dynamic which in simple terms means each page is generated every time any visitor to the website views that page.
 Any published change is seen the next time the page is viewed.
 All editing of the blog posts are done on the website using WordPress.
 This does allow both my sister and I to create and change blog posts even though we are located in different parts of the country.